Skip to content

 Step-by-step: Nepal to Germany

-Germany deployment takes 60–120 days depending on visa category: Blue Card requires a recognised qualification and a job offer at or above the Blue Card salary threshold (EUR 45,300/yr in 2024).
+Germany deployment takes 60–120 days depending on visa category.
+Blue Card requires a recognised qualification and a job offer above EUR 45,300/year (2024).
 Opportunity Card requires a qualification plus 6 of 12 specified criteria.
-German Embassy appointments in Kathmandu or New Delhi are currently 30–60 days from application submission.
-Our Germany desk partners with German recruitment agencies and qualification-recognition (ANABIN) advisors.
+German Embassy appointments in Kathmandu or New Delhi are currently 30–60 days from submission.
+Our Germany desk works with German recruitment agencies and qualification-recognition (ANABIN) advisors.

 1. 1